-I am pleased to present the 2016 Annual Report for the Board of Equalization for Salt Lake County.
+It is with pleasure that we present the 2017 Annual Report for the Board of Equalization for Salt Lake County.
 The purpose of this report is to:

-- Communicate the results of the 2016 Board of Equalization session to the board members and the public. - Identify and provide trend analyses of notable or significant trends and data that could inform decision-making, improve processes or functions, and provide insight into future conditions. - Communicate and report on the County Auditor's Property Tax Division key performance measures. - Identify and report on the progress of key Property Tax Division initiatives and projects to improve Board of Equalization processes and procedures.
+- Communicate the results of the 2017 Board of Equalization session to the board members and the public. - Identify and provide trend analyses of notable or significant trends and data that could inform decision-making, improve processes or functions, and provide insight into future conditions. - Communicate and report on the County Auditor's Property Tax Division key performance measures. - Identify and report on the progress of key Property Tax Division initiatives and projects to improve Board of Equalization processes and procedures.

-It is a privilege to serve the people of Salt Lake County and to present this Annual Report.
+I feel honored to serve the people of Salt Lake County and to present this Annual Report.
 As always, please do not hesitate to contact us should you have any questions or require additional information.